 TAKE NOTES.
 Lara suggests capturing key takeaways as a group while at each location.
 After a while, the places you visit and experiences you have will blend.
 Select a team member to take notes and photos at each stop.

-The value R&D trips can add to your business in inspiration, team building, and creative idea development, adds Lara, can be “a fantastic springboard for incredible work.”
+The value R&D food and beverage research and development trips can add to your business in inspiration, team building, and creative idea development, adds Lara, can be “a fantastic springboard for incredible work.”

-*photo: some tream inspiration found on the beautiful streets of London.
+*photo: some team inspiration found on the beautiful streets of London.